 The KYC protocol dictates that users on Coinbase need to provide government-issued identification before trading on the platform.
 Furthermore, Coinbase has a tiered user structure.
 The more personal information a user gives the platform, the higher their user level.
 Accordingly, high-level users can trade larger amounts of cryptocurrency.

 Coinbase has one of the safest online wallets on the crypto market because it keeps between 98% and 99% of all its assets in offline cold storage.
-This means hackers cannot access users’ funds if they breach the exchange.
+Hackers cannot access users’ funds if they breach the exchange.

 The 1-2% is in hot wallet storage on the exchange, but it is insured against losses from cybercrime or fraud.
 But the insurance does not cover losses due to a user’s carelessness.

 In Binance vs Coinbase for security, both exchanges have excellent personal security features.
 Both offer 2FA for logins and allow users to transfer their funds to cold storage.
-Also, users can use external security devices to further secure their accounts.
+Also, users can use external security devices to secure their accounts further.

 In summary, Coinbase has a much better track record with security on its platform.
-While Binance has a somewhat spotter track record.
+In contrast, Binance has a somewhat spotter track record.

 Ease Of Use